Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 ##### Outline

-- MSc of eHealth (not health informatics or health information management) offered jointly  by three faculties as follows Faculty of Health Sciences, the Faculty of Engineering, and the DeGroote School of Business
+- Offered jointly  by three faculties as follows Faculty of Health Sciences, the Faculty of Engineering, and the DeGroote School of Business.
+  - MSc of eHealth (not health informatics or health information management

 ##### Links